-- The quality control plan to include in a contract with a Chinese supplier
+- The product quality control plan to include in a contract with a Chinese supplier

-- The quality control plan that decomposes production in each process step (often called control plan)
+- The process control plan that decomposes production in each process step (often called control plan)

 So, what to include in a quality control plan?

 Timing of inspections

 A reserves the right to send one of his employees/representatives in the factory to inspect production at anytime.